Paul Bremer

-Lewis Paul Bremer III (born September 30, 1941) is an American diplomat.
-He led the Coalition Provisional Authority (CPA) following the 2003 invasion of Iraq by the United States, from May 2003 until June 2004.
+Lewis Paul Bremer III (born September 30, 1941) is a retired American diplomat.
+He was the second de facto chief civilian administrator of Iraq as leader of the Coalition Provisional Authority (CPA) following the 2003 invasion of Iraq by the United States, from May 2003 until June 2004.

 Early life and education

 Born on September 30, 1941, in Hartford, Connecticut, Bremer was educated at New Canaan Country School, Kent School, and Phillips Academy Andover.
 Bremer's father was president of the Christian Dior Perfumes Corporation in New York and his mother was a lecturer in art history at the University of Bridgeport.

 Bremer graduated from Yale University in 1963 and went on to earn an MBA from Harvard University in 1966.
 He later continued his education at the Institut d'études politiques de Paris, where he earned a Certificate of Political Studies (CEP).

-Early career
+Career

 Foreign Service

 That same year he joined the Foreign Service, which sent him first to Kabul, Afghanistan, as a general services officer.
 He was assigned to Blantyre, Malawi, as economic and commercial officer from 1968 to 1971.

 During the 1970s, Bremer held various domestic posts with the U.S. State Department, including posts as an assistant to Henry Kissinger from 1972 to 1976.
 He accompanied Kissinger on shuttle diplomacy missions to Israel, Syria, and Egypt to resolve the Yom Kippur War in 1973.
-He was Deputy Chief of Mission in Oslo, Norway, from 1976 to 1979, returning to the United States to take a post of Deputy Executive Secretary of the Department of State, where he remained from 1979 until 1981.
-In 1981, he was promoted to Executive Secretary and Special Assistant to Alexander Haig.
+He was Deputy Chief of Mission in Oslo, Norway, from 1976 to 1979, returning to the United States to take a post of deputy executive secretary of the Department of State, where he remained from 1979 until 1981.
+In 1981, he was promoted to executive secretary and special assistant to Alexander Haig.

-Ronald Reagan appointed Bremer as Ambassador to the Netherlands in 1983 and Ambassador-at-Large for Counterterrorism and Coordinator for Counterterrorism in 1986.
+Ronald Reagan appointed Bremer as ambassador to the Netherlands in 1983 and ambassador-at-large for counterterrorism and coordinator for counterterrorism in 1986.